BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Removing the character description

-For each of the generated images, we can remove nearly all of the detail from the generation prompt in order to make a training prompt.
+For training, we can remove nearly all of the detail from the generation prompt in order to make a training prompt.
 Specifically, we can remove the following:

 - the character's look
 - the character's body shape